Rectangular Matrix Additions in Low and High Temperatures: Bessel functions and Dunkl operators

 \subsection{Symmetric polynomials}

-Symmetric polynomials are common objects appearing in combinatoric, representation theory, and random matrices.
-This section recalls basic definitions of several objects in this subject, that we will use in this text.
-For a detailed introduction of classical results of symmetric polynomials, see e.g \cite{M}.
+Symmetric polynomials are polynomials in $N$ variables for some $N\ge 1$, and are invariant under any permutation of $\vec{x}:=(x_1,\dots,x_{N})$.
+They play a crucial role in combinatorics, representation theory, and random matrices.
+This section fixes some related notation that we will use in this paper.
+For a detailed introduction of classical results of symmetric polynomials, see, e.g., \cite{M}.